ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 PartUmber   : CRV3IML
 Filename    : sds64-premium-feature-act-pkg.zip

-Copy the files to the /files fodler
+Copy the files to the `./files` folder

-2. Update the ldif file as needed to change the Directory Struture and user information
+2. Update the `./files/cp.ldif` file as needed to change the Directory Struture and user information

-Update the cp.ldif.

 ### Execute the example